nicolo-tellini/sppComp/README.md

 - ```sppComp.sh``` : a bash script
 - ```sppComp.Rmd``` : a Rmarkdown script

-Both the constructs run the same scripts but while ```sppComp.sh``` allows an agile editing from CLI it remains more suitable for large datasets on a server computer,```sppComp.Rmd```, instead, is recommended for people that prefer the use of the GUI. ```sppComp.Rmd``` ends with the generation of a report which fit better with a few samples.
+Both the constructs run the same scripts but while ```sppComp.sh``` allows an agile editing from CLI it remains more suitable for large datasets on a server computer. ```sppComp.Rmd```, instead, is recommended for people that prefer the use of the GUI. ```sppComp.Rmd``` ends with the generation of a report which fit better with a few samples.

 ## Default options